I hate to be the bearer of bad news, but there are no extravagant schemes or methods for earning more money in executive protection.

 This is also true when your client is the one who manages to negotiate a better rate with you and when they hear of another client getting a better rate for the same service.
 The second problem with cutting your rates is that it sends a signal to your client that you are not worth the money you charge.
 Again, think of this as a consumer.
 People who are selling a superior product or service do not have to drop their prices.
 They know their product is worth the money.
 And they know their customers will pay a fair price.

 This is not arrogance; this is confidence.
 Clients may not always enjoy paying for services rendered, but they appreciate knowing they are getting good value for the money they spend on personal protection.
-When you stick to your guns, you send a message to your client that your services are worth every penny of what you are charging.
+When you know your value and stick to your guns, you send a message to your client that your services are worth every penny of what you are charging.

 Another reason for standing firm is that when you agree to accept less for your services, you are telling your client you are desperate.
 The problem with being desperate is that it indicates no one else would want to hire you.
 This is a wrong message to send to a client who is counting on you to keep them safe.
 It’s a little bit like shopping for a bullet-resistant vest, and the shopkeeper is uncompromising on his price for the first three you look at, but on the fourth nearly identical vest he is more than willing to bargain.
 Anyone who values their life would not pay for the fourth vest.
 And you would probably not wear it even if the shopkeeper was giving it away for free.